db0/godot-card-game-framework/tutorial/QUICKSTART.md

 Think of this as the "Hello World" instructions for this Framework.

-## Core Concepts

-The CGF tries to standardize some standard terms in order to keep track of what we're talking about.

-* Card: A card is the core concept of our card game.
-In CGF, the Card class holds the logic for manipulating and moving card scenes around.
-* CardContainer: As understood from the name, this is a container which is meant to hold cards.
-This term is a supergroup which contains both piles and hands
-* Hand: A CardContainer which is meant to hold cards face up, and oriented in a way that they're all visible to the player.
-* Pile: A CardContainer which is meant to hold cards stacked on top of each other.
-The deck and discard pile would be Piles.
-* Board: The play area where cards can be placed and where the main game happens.

 ## Step 1: Create new project and setup to use CGF